pinkpong111/Resolution-Based-Information-Theory/RBIT.md

 ```

 A seed contains less information than a tree in the conventional sense — but preserves more of the original generative intent, and leaves space for the diversity that makes the system stable.

+**v3.4 seed-transfer gate.** A seed is high leverage because it changes how later information is generated or interpreted.
+Before full seed transfer, PTRV must test whether the receiver reconstructs the intended domain, boundary, invariants, prohibited extensions, uncertainty, and rollback conditions.
+Use a fragment, sandbox, shadow mode, or reversible local branch before global installation.
+A seed fails transfer even when the receiver can paraphrase it if generated behavior, boundary handling, or recovery diverges on held-out cases.

 ### Seed Sufficiency